+What does it mean for this to be a living document?

+This Code of Conduct is a living document.
+We value your insights, feedback and comments.
+Please leave comments and suggested edits in this google document version of the code of conduct.
+We will revisit these comments and suggestions as we near the dates of the summer meeting and update the code of conduct to reflect the discussion.

 BioQUEST and QUBES Summer Workshop

 BioQUEST has been providing professional development, resources and community for biology educators since 1988.
 With the 3P’s educational philosophy of “problem posing, problem solving, and peer persuasion” BioQUEST has been a core component of many national education projects.
 Many of the leaders of the QUBES project come from the BioQUEST community, and BioQUEST serves as the national base for the collaborative QUBES project.
 The Summer Workshop serves the BioQUEST and QUBES communities, as well as other related projects.